schradermade/utagdb-logger/CONTEXT.md

 - Logging requires `utag.DB` to be present and active on the page.
 - Long-running sessions can grow `chrome.storage.local` usage.
 - Export uses the latest session and active tab snapshot; historical aggregation is not yet implemented.

+## Storage Management
+- When `chrome.storage.local` exceeds ~7MB, the extension trims older sessions down to ~6MB, preserving the current session.

 ## Runbook
 1. Load unpacked extension from this folder in `chrome://extensions`.